shovalf/QGCN/README.md

 - numpy

 ### How to use
-To use this package you will need to provide the following files as input -> Graphs csv file - files that contains the graphs for input and their labels The format of the file is flexible, but it must contain headers for any columns, and the there must be a column provided for:
+To use this package you will need to provide the following files as input:

+-> Graphs csv file - files that contains the graphs for input and their labels The format of the file is flexible, but it must contain headers for any columns, and the there must be a column provided for:
   - graph id